 another agency.”
 Source

 Well that didn’t help clear up anything at all.
-Yamasaki was spared internment by an architectural firm whose bread and butter were the defense industry, and later, during his employment with the firm, they were involved with the mother of all hoaxes, the Manhattan Project.
+Yamasaki was spared internment by an architectural firm who’s bread and butter was the defense industry, and later, during his employment with the firm, they were involved with the mother of all hoaxes, the Manhattan Project.
 But wait, there’s more:

 “The New (CIA) Headquarters Building was designed in the early 1980s by the Detroit architectural and engineering firm of Smith, Hinchman & Grylls.”
 Source